codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-react-native-app.md

 * The code for testing a React Native app also goes under `scripts`, before build commands.
 An example for testing a React Native app can be found [here](../testing-yaml/testing/#react-native-unit-test).
 * All iOS and Android applications need to be signed before release.
 See how to set up [iOS code signing](../code-signing-yaml/signing-ios) and [Android code signing](../code-signing-yaml/signing-android).
 * All generated artifacts can be published to external services.
-The available integrations currently are email, Slack and Google Play.
-It is also possible to publish elsewhere with custom scripts (e.g. Firebase App Distribution).
-Script examples for all of them are available [here](../publishing-yaml/distribution/#publishing).
+The available integrations currently are email, Slack, Google Play, App Store Connect and Firebase App Distribution.
+It is also possible to publish elsewhere with custom scripts.
+Script examples for all of them are available under the Publishing section.

 ## Build versioning your React Native app